-Not that long ago, my main priorities included binge drinking every weekend, looking good, and macking on pretty much every good looking girl I saw.
+Not that long ago, my main priorities included binge drinking every weekend, looking good, and macking on pretty much every good looking woman I saw.
 I also wanted to be rich and to own lots of really impressive things.
-I was pretty tuned into that life and didn’t really think too much about how my actions affected the environment, people around the world, and the animals that we share the earth with.
+I was pretty tuned into that life and didn’t really think too much about how my actions affected the environment, people around the world, and the animals that we share Earth with.
 I was pretty selfish and if I did think about my actions I certainly didn’t do much about it.
-I did recycle, shut off the lights and water, and eat healthier than the average person I knew and I thought that was doing pretty good.
+I did recycle, shut off the lights and water and eat healthier than the average person I knew and I thought that was doing pretty well.
 But the list of negative environmental impacts was far greater than my positive impacts (which was nearly nonexistent).
-I owned two cars, shopped at Walmart for my food and my cheap crap, drank the cheapest beer I could find, took home my share of plastic bags, wasted plenty of water, ate too much factory farmed meat, needed the newest gadgets always, and the list could go on and on.
-Not that any of these things are inherently bad but they definitely were not deeply serving myself or the earth.
+I owned two cars, shopped at Walmart for my food and my cheap crap, drank the cheapest beer I could find, took home my share of plastic bags, wasted plenty of water, ate too much factory farmed meat, needed the newest gadgets always and the list could go on and on.
+Not that any of these things are inherently bad, but they definitely were not deeply serving myself or Earth.

 Then reality hit in 2011.
 I became educated.
 I decided to act on that education.

-I gave up on restrictive social norms and stigmas and embarked down a path of living for the benefit of the earth, my community, and myself.
+I gave up on restrictive social norms and stigmas and embarked down a path of living for the benefit of Earth, my community and myself.
 Here I share with you the timeline of my last four years of transformation from an environmental and social nuisance into being of benefit to the environment and society.
-I share this to give a real life example of transformation and to show you that no matter where you are today, you can lead a much more earth friendly lifestyle if you choose to.
-Most of the items on the timeline represent simple changes that you, or anyone, can take but remember that every life is unique and this is not designed for you to follow exactly.
-However, most of the things in here can be adapted into your life if you truly desire for them to.
+I share this to give a real life example of transformation and to show you that you too can lead a much more Earth-friendly lifestyle if you choose to.
+Most of the items on the timeline represent simple changes that you, or anyone, can take.
+But remember that every life is unique and this is not designed for you to follow exactly.
+However, most of these ideas can be adapted to your life if you truly desire for it to be so.

 Here is my timeline.
 May it serve you well.

-2005-2009 Went to UW-La Crosse for Biology but focused on beer, women, and fun mostly.
-I also traveled the country and the world quite a bit, worked really hard during the summers, and developed substantially as a human.
-I was driven to be successful and was, but I left the environment on the wayside and thought mostly about myself.
+2005-2009 Went to UW-La Crosse for Biology but focused on beer, women and fun mostly.
+I also traveled the country and the world quite a bit, worked really hard during the summers and developed substantially as a human.
+I was driven to be successful and was, but I left the environment by the wayside and thought mostly about myself.
 I wanted to be a millionaire.

-02/2012 Decided to take action on what I learned and began a transformation into a healthier, more natural lifestyle and refused to make bad influences on earth.
-There was no moment of clarity or significant occurrence, just a realization through education that my simple daily actions were causing a lot of destruction to the earth, to fellow humans both near and far, and to the creatures that I share the Earth with.
+02/2012 Decided to take action on what I learned.
+I began a transformation into a healthier, more natural lifestyle and committed to reduce my harmful influences on Earth.
+There was no single moment of clarity or significant occurrence, just a realization through education that my simple daily actions were causing a lot of destruction to Earth, to fellow humans both near and far, and to the creatures that I share the Earth with.
 I was diligent about tracking my actions each day and over the course of each week to form new habits.

 03/2012 Pulled my money out of investments that had any involvement in businesses that do harm to the environment.
 Started to question whether I wanted to pursue making lots of money and paying taxes that contribute to war.